jacksonhardaker/nx-monorepo-container-example/README.md

 ## Start the app

-To start the development server run `nx serve nx-monorepo-container-example`.
+To start the development server run `nx serve app-a`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

 ## Generate code